Christ Belatedly Crowned King in 1925, Sources Say

 He is the servant king, teaching us by example the words that he said, that the first must be last and the greatest among us is the servant of all.

-I ask myself, in the swirling emotions and continuing aftermath of our election, am I following his example?
+I ask myself, am I following his example?

 Am I becoming wiser or simply louder?